cmacmillan/CurveDesigner/README.md

 ![CurveTypes](Art/Screenshots/CurveTypes.png)

 # Usage
 See UserManual.pdf for a full user guide.
-Only unity versions 2020.1+ are supported currently

 # Downloads
 You can download the most up-to-date version from https://github.com/cmacmillan/CurveDesigner